AalokSharmaOfficial/Quiz-LM-React/README.md

 ---

-## How to Add New Questions
+## 5. How to Add New Questions

-Updating the question bank is a streamlined process.
-Any changes committed to the `public/questions.json` file in the `main` branch will automatically be reflected on the live site.
+Updating the question bank is now a streamlined process.
+Any changes committed to the `public/questions.json` file in the `main` branch on GitHub will automatically be reflected on the live site.
+Ensure you follow the `Content-creation-guidelines.txt` precisely.

-> **Important:** Always follow the structure defined in `Content-creation-guidelines.txt` precisely to avoid breaking the application.

 ### Method 1: The Recommended Local Workflow (Safe & Tested)
 This is the safest method as it allows you to test your changes and ensure the JSON file is valid before deploying.
 1.  **Edit Locally:** Open the project on your computer and add your new question objects to the `public/questions.json` file.
 2.  **Test Your Changes:** Open your terminal, navigate to the project directory, and run the development server:
     ```bash
     npm run dev
     ```
     Open the local URL (e.g., `http://localhost:5173`) in your browser.
 Verify that the app loads and your new questions appear correctly.
 This step is crucial to catch any JSON syntax errors.
-3.  **Commit and Push:** Once you confirm everything works, stop the server (`Ctrl+C`).
-Then, use the following git commands:
+3.  **Commit and Push:** Once you confirm everything works, stop the server (Ctrl+C).
+Then, use the following git commands in your terminal:
     ```bash
     # Stage the changes
     git add public/questions.json